GregRoques/Java-2022/Basics/29. Record Class/README.md

 - For each component in the header, the following two members:
   - A private final field.
   - A public accessor method with the same name and type of the component; in the Rectangle record class example, these methods are Rectangle::length() and Rectangle::width().
-- A **_canonical constructor_** whose signature is the same as the header.
+- A **_canonical constructor:_**, meaning it takes the components of your record as arguments and copies their values to the fields of the record class.
 This constructor assigns each argument from the new expression that instantiates the record class to the corresponding private field.
 - Implementations of the equals and hashCode methods, which specify that two record classes are equal if they are of the same type and contain equal component values.
 - An implementation of the toString method that includes the string representation of all the record class's components, with their names.